 The duty of the TPM is to (re-)assign tickets to the correct SU.

-The TPM, before ticket assignment to a SU, must interact with the submitter to clarify the problem towards a solution, when possible.
+The TPM, before ticket assignment to a SU, must interact with the submitter to clarify the problem towards a solution, whenever possible.

 Every ticket must be assigned by the TPM to the right SU within one working hour.
 This rule doesn't apply to tickets with submission time after 16hrs UTC, before 8 hrs UTC and during week-ends i.e. between Friday 16hrs and the following Monday 8am (UTC).